Capestick/dvall/README.md

 1. Open the `config.lua` file to configure exclusion zones and timer settings.

-2. Customize the exclusion zones and timer settings as per your requirements.
+2. Customize the exclusion zones and timer settings as per your needs.

 ## Usage